Monoids Let You Run Automata in Parallel

 type.
 Finally, to check if an endomorphism is accepted,

-we test whether it takes the initial states to a final
+we test whether it takes the initial state to a final

 one.